poseidon-framework/poseidon-framework.github.io/janno_details.md

 - `ss`: Single-stranded library preparation.
 - `mixed`: If multiple libraries with different strandedness were combined.
 See also the Sequencing Source File in the Poseidon package as a way to provide details.

-The `Genotype_Ploidy` column stores a characteristic of the aDNA genotyping procedure.
-Humans have two complete sets of chromosomes in their cells and hence are diploid organisms.
-For many computational aDNA applications it is more practical, though, to work with "pseudo-haploid" data.
-This is a procedure, where a haploid genotype call is produced (often through a random-draw procedure) and then "doubled" to create the diploid genotype of the individual.
-Confusingly, genotypes produced in this way are also referred to as "pseudo-diploid".
+The `Genotype_Ploidy` column stores whether the genotype calls for this individual are originally haploid or diploid.
+Even for diploid organisms, it is often useful to represent genotypes by single haploid alleles (so-called pseudo-haploid genotypes), for example to generate relatively unbiased genotype calls from low coverage data.
+Because both the PLINK and EIGENSTRAT genotyping formats always _encode_ genotype calls as diploid (by "doubling" the pseudo-haploid genotypes), the information on the original Ploidy of the call gets lost.
+This column is therefore used to record the underlying calling procedure.
+This becomes important, for example, when sample sizes are queried to compute bias-correction factors when computing F-Statistics or FST.
 The `Genotype_Ploidy` column can contain one of the following values:

 - `diploid`: True diploid genotype calls were made.
 - `haploid`: Haploid genotypes were called and then doubled.